 Despite their gamey appearance, Orloff chickens make a great addition to any chicken farm.
 This breed is friendly and docile enough to be a backyard pet, and its large size will give plenty of meat when the time comes.
 It doesn’t produce many eggs, but it will continue to lay them in cold weather when other chickens have stopped, which is helpful if you rely on their brown eggs for food.
 It can withstand extremely cold temperatures, so you don’t need to worry much about the coop you are storing it in.
 If you decide to breed these birds, you can create a nice income for yourself while helping the world protect and save an endangered species.

 We hope you have enjoyed reading over our look into this endangered chicken and learned some new facts.
-If we have convinced you to give one of these birds a try on your land, please share this guide to Orloff chickens on Facebook and Twitter.
+If we have convinced you to give one of these birds a try on your land, please share this Orloff chicken guide on Facebook and Twitter.

 Featured image credit: Landing, Shutterstock